 Healthy Beverage Initiative

-Research in behavioral economics and public health has shown that people tend to make food and drink choices based on convenience and accessibility.
-By making it easy to purchase healthy food and drinks, UCSF can support patients and employees who are trying to improve their health.
+Behavioral economics research has shown that people tend to make beverage choices based on convenience and accessibility.
+By making it easy to purchase healthy beverages while opting out of promoting sugar-sweetened ones, organizations can use their procurement powers to promote health.

 Any sugar added in preparation of foods, either at the table, in the kitchen or in the processing plant.
 This may include sucrose, high fructose corn syrup and others.SugarScience Glossary

 (SSB) Means the same as liquid sugar, or sugary drinks.SugarScience Glossary

 Means the same as sugar-sweetened beverages or liquid sugars.SugarScience Glossary

 Download posters, flyers, videos and more to help you share the facts with your community.Select Your Resources